scubana/scubana.github.io/_projects/5_project.md

 ---
 # assets/js/modal.js
 layout: page
-title: concept art
+title: 2D art
 description: A compilation of some of my artwork.
-Clicking on them prompts a pop-up in higher-res.
-More organized folders coming soon!
+More coming soon!
-img: assets/img/1.jpg
+img: assets/img/thumbnails/mercy.png
 importance: 1
 category: artwork
 ---

 <div class="caption">
     These are a compilation of character pages I've made.
+Clicking on them prompts a pop-up in higher-res.
 Some are fanart, but most are original character designs!
 </div>

 <div class="row" id="gallery" data-toggle="modal" data-target="galleryModal">